Technological determinism: Criticism

 Although "The deterministic model of technology is widely propagated in society" (Sarah Miller), it has also been widely questioned by scholars.
 Lelia Green explains that, "When technology was perceived as being outside society, it made sense to talk about technology as neutral".
 Yet, this idea fails to take into account that culture is not fixed and society is dynamic.
 When "Technology is implicated in social processes, there is nothing neutral about society" (Lelia Green).
 This confirms one of the major problems with "technological determinism and the resulting denial of human responsibility for change.
 There is a loss of human involvement that shape technology and society" (Sarah Miller).

 Another conflicting idea is that of technological somnambulism, a term coined by Winner in his essay "Technology as Forms of Life".
 Winner wonders whether or not we are simply sleepwalking through our existence with little concern or knowledge as to how we truly interact with technology.
 In this view, it is still possible for us to wake up and once again take control of the direction in which we are traveling (Winner 104).
 However, it requires society to adopt Ralph Schroeder's claim that, "users don't just passively consume technology, but actively transform it".

 In opposition to technological determinism are those who subscribe to the belief of social determinism and postmodernism.
 Social determinists believe that social circumstances alone select which technologies are adopted, with the result that no technology can be considered "inevitable" solely on its own merits.
 Technology and culture are not neutral and when knowledge comes into the equation, technology becomes implicated in social processes.
-The knowledge of how to create and enhance technology, and of how to use technology is socially bound knowledge.
+The knowledge of how to create, enhance, and use technology is socially bound knowledge.
 Postmodernists take another view, suggesting that what is right or wrong is dependent on circumstance.
 They believe technological change can have implications on the past, present and future.
 While they believe technological change is influenced by changes in government policy, society and culture, they consider the notion of change to be a paradox, since change is constant.

 Media and cultural studies theorist Brian Winston, in response to technological determinism, developed a model for the emergence of new technologies which is centered on the Law of the suppression of radical potential.
 In two of his books – Technologies of Seeing: Photography, Cinematography and Television (1997) and Media Technology and Society (1998) – Winston applied this model to show how technologies evolve over time, and how their 'invention' is mediated and controlled by society and societal factors which suppress the radical potential of a given technology.